Now you can compensate for your flight by physically removing your CO₂ emissions from the atmosphere with high quality carbon removal projects

 How do we calculate your emissions?

-We only operate Airbus A320neo Family aircraft that have the newest technology and 15-20% lower fuel consumption than older generation aircraft.
-All A320neo family aircraft have similar fuel consumption so you can always be sure, when flying with PLAY, that you are in a fuel-efficient aircraft.
+We only operate Airbus A320neo Family aircrafts that have the newest technology and 15-20% lower fuel consumption than older generation aircrafts.
+All A320neo family aircrafts have similar fuel consumption so you can always be sure, when flying with PLAY, that you are in a fuel-efficient aircraft.
 What may vary from one flight to another is load factor and weather conditions.

 For the calculation of CO₂ per flight, we use the following variables: